lude-bri/Minishell_42/README.md

 This design allows you to read the source code almost as if it were a textbook, understanding the shell in layers: from how input is taken and split into tokens, all the way to forking processes and redirecting I/O.

 ----
-1. Shell
-   1.1.
-What is a Shell?
-Definition and Core Functionality 1.2.
-Historical Context and Evolution
-   1.3.
-Archictecture of a Shell
-   1.4.
-Types of Shell
-   1.5.
-Why Shell matters anyways?

 <!-------Index-------->